-The comparison of production rates in the Western Siberia and Samara region fields is illustrated in the figure 3.
+The comparison of production rates in the Western Siberia and Samara region fields is illustrated in Figure 3.
 As shown, before the ultrasonic effects, the production rates in each field were 3.92 and 8.4, respectively.
-After the application of ultrasonic effects, an increase in production rates was observed, with current rates reaching 8.32 and 18.6 for each field.
+After applying ultrasonic effects, production rates were observed, with current rates reaching 8.32 and 18.6 for each field.
 For the Western Siberia field, after 2.5 to 3 months, the production rate has reached approximately 7.7, and for the Samara region field, it has reached around 11.5, indicating the significant impact of ultrasonic effects on these two fields [82].

-Another comparison for the Western Siberia and Samara region fields is provided.
-The production rates before and after ultrasonic effects for the Western Siberia field are 0.23 and 0.35, and for the Samara region field are 0.42 and 0.64, showing that our experiments and the effects of ultrasonic are effective and fruitful.
+Another comparison of the fields of the Western Siberia and Samara region is provided.
+The production rates before and after ultrasonic effects for the Western Siberia field are 0.23 and 0.35.
+For the Samara region, they are 0.42 and 0.64, showing that our experiments and the effects of ultrasonics are effective and fruitful.

-The production flow rates before and after ultrasonic effects for the Western Siberia field were 20.69 and 32.07, and for the Samara region field were 32 and 54, indicating a significant impact of ultrasonic effects [82].
+The production flow rates before and after ultrasonic effects for the Western Siberia field were 20.69 and 32.07.
+For the Samara region, they were 32 and 54, indicating a significant impact of ultrasonic effects [82].
 When comparing the water percentage, we find that for the Western Siberia field, it was 72.3 before and 68.27 after the operation, and for the Samara region field, it was 70 before and 61.8 after, once again demonstrating the positive impact of ultrasonic operations on the fields [82].

-Figure 3) Effect of ultrasonic treatment (UT) on well performance parameters in Western Siberia and Samara Region [82].
+Fig. 3.
+Effect of ultrasonic treatment (UT) on well performance parameters in Western Siberia and the Samara Region